wp-plugins/wp-conversion-by-rightune/readme.txt

 Play to your visitor​'s emotion and convert them into loyal customers by playing relevant, customized background music.This ambiance adds a deep emotional dimension to your site's content and directly impacts user behavior, increases staying time, loyalty and revenue. ​We take the widely-accepted concept of in-store music used and leverage it for the online world.
 Up to 20% increase in conversions.
 Key features:
-♪ Daily fresh music from our own huge catalog.
-No more repetitive or overused music.
+♪ You set the desired mood on your website and your business goal and we'll customize play lists just for you.
-♪ You set the mood, we'll set the background music for you.
-We learn what playlists perform best for you.
+♪ We learn what play lists perform best for your website and enhance them on a daily basis.
+♪ Used by more than 1,000 wobsites.
+♪ Dashboard screen with full information regarding what we played and its business impact.
 ♪ Allows full customization of the player.
 ♪ Fully integrated with WordPress platform.
 Doesn't delay website's page load time.
 ♪ Easy to install.
 In less than 30 seconds you are up and running.
-♪ Speedy response for any support request.
+♪ Works perfect for ecommerce, content websites and for landing pages.
+♪ We use our own licensed, huge catalog to choose fresh, relevant play lists.

 == Installation ==